Meherab-113/Meherab-113.github.io/README.md

 ## Skills

-- **Programming Languages*: C++, Python - **Engineering Tools*: MATLAB, LTSpice, Multisim - **Technologies*: Embedded Systems, Microcontrollers, IoT
+- **Programming Languages*: C++, Python
+- **Engineering Tools*: MATLAB, LTSpice, Multisim
+- **Technologies*: Embedded Systems, Microcontrollers, IoT

 ## Projects

-- **Project 1*: Project Name
+- **Project 1*: Math Learning Program In C++
-Brief description of what this project does and the technologies used.
+It used C ++ program to make a complete functional system to teach normal math problem.

-- **Project 2*: Project Name
+- **Project 2*: File Handeling project
-Brief description of what this project does and the technologies used.
+It is a project to practice my file handeling knowledge with C++ .

 Check out my repos to see what I’m working on.
 I’m always up for feedback, collaboration and learning!